mk3-14159/mk3-14159.github.io/docs/Knowledge/Mental Models/Physical World/reciprocity.md

 !!! example "Example of Reciprocity"
     When Mary shares her lunch with her friend Bob at school, Bob reciprocates by sharing his snacks with Mary the next day.

-Draw a flowchart illustrating the example, provide mermaid code